evanl714/Gambler.Bot.Core/README.md

 [![NuGet](https://img.shields.io/nuget/v/DoormatCore.svg)](https://www.nuget.org/packages/DoormatCore/)

-This project contains the code I've written so far for the core library of what I envisioned to be DiceBot v4.
+# Doormat
+Doormat is a class library that aims to standardize the interactions with online casinos for a variety of games, including Dice, Plinko, Roulette, Crash and more (Currently only Dice is supported).
+Once complete, Doormat should provide an interface to sign in, get user stats, place bets, reset/setting/getting seeds, verify bets, tip/withdraw/invest/bank and potentially even chat (that's a pipe dream).
+For sites that has cloudflare or other DDOS protection, the library provides an event (OnBrowserBypassRequired) that must be implemented to provide cookies and a user agent that will allow connection to the site.

-This project will contain only code relating to site APIs and attempt to provide a standardized API for logging in and placing bets at different crypto casinos.
-It will contain NO automated betting codes.
-The aim is to provide a springboard for people that want to develop their own bots by giving them access to several games at several sites in a standardized way.
+This project contains NO automated betting codes or strategies and aims to provide a springboard for people that want to develop their own bots by giving them access to several games at several sites in a standardized way.

-The sites have not been fully implemented yet and some of them are outdated due to API changes since the last time I worked on this.
+At this stage, sites have only been implemented to the bare minimum (logging in, getting stats and placing Dice bets) but will be expanded upon soon after the first stable release of KryGamesBot (or whatever that name is going to be).

 # How to use